dubbelster/express-sse-ts/README.md

 ## Usage

-If you want to see a more extensive example, look at the source files: sandbox.ts & sandbox.html inside the 'src' folder.
+If you want to see a more extensive example, look at the [example source code](https://github.com/dubbelster/express-sse-ts-example)

 ### Server
 ```javascript